hypirion/inlein/doc/inlein-protocol.md

  :op "request"}
 ```

-A client can perform multiple requests in the same TCP stream, but should for
+A client can perform multiple requests in the same TCP stream, but they will be
-its own sanity do them sequentially.
+handled in sequence.
+The client should – for its own convenience – handle them
+sequentially.

 ### JVM-opts